Farmer-Eds-Shed/Farm-Weather-Window/README.md

 ### Spray Window

-Spraying requires low rainfall and very little wind.
+Spraying requires low rainfall and very little wind, there should also be low rainfall on the following day.
 If available the Spray Window option will show the next weather window for spraying crops.
 Otherwise will state that there is no window available in the comming week.